 This handy portable sauna comes in infrared or steam models so you can opt for the option that works best for you while still getting all the benefits of a packable system.
 The sauna body is made of a waterproof and insulated fabric that keeps the heat inside when in use.
 To get in and out, all you have to do is unzip the door and sit on the included camp chair.
 Use the included control pad to adjust the temperature, set a timer up to 60 minutes, and turn on the foot heating pad.
 When you are done, just take down the tent, fold up the frame and chair, and pack it up in the included carrying bag.

 Keep in mind that this is a portable sauna and doesn’t provide the same feeling of luxury as a permanently installed model.
 Also note that the steam option does have additional parts that are not stored as easily, such as the steamer unit.
 The infrared model uses a panel on the top of the tent.
-And even though it doesn’t have extra features, such as a speaker or Bluetooth capability, the infrared option is still quite expensive, especially compared to the best budget pick on this list.
+And even though it doesn’t have extra features, such as a speaker or Bluetooth capability, the infrared option is still quite expensive for a small, portable model, especially compared to the best budget pick on this list.

 Price at time of publish: $270